horovod/horovod/docs/running.md

 ### Open MPI with RDMA

-As noted above, using TCP for MPI communication does not have any significant affects on performance in the majority of cases.
+As noted above, using TCP for MPI communication does not have any significant effects on performance in the majority of cases.
 Models that make heavy use of `hvd.broadcast()` and `hvd.allgather()` operations are exceptions to that rule.

-Default Open MPI `openib` BTL that provides RDMA functionality does not work well with MPI multi-threading.
-In order to use RDMA with `openib`, multi-threading must be disabled via `-x HOROVOD_MPI_THREADS_DISABLE=1` option.
-See example below:
+Default Open MPI `openib` BTL that provides RDMA functionality does not work well with MPI multithreading.
+In order to use RDMA with `openib`, multithreading must be disabled via `-x HOROVOD_MPI_THREADS_DISABLE=1` option.
+See the example below:

 ```bash
 $ mpirun -np 16 \